-Indian inspired vegan bhaji burger made with red onion, sweet potatoes and carrots.
-These vegan burgers are spicy, colourful and bursting with flavour!
+Indian inspired vegan bhaji burger made with red onion, sweet potatoes, and carrots.
+These vegan burgers are spicy, colorful, and bursting with flavor!

 I can eat Indian food every single day.
-The flavours are so unique, and the food is always so colourful!
+The flavors are so unique, and the food is always so colorful!
 I love the fact that so much veg and legumes are used in this cuisine, and the spices are just incredible.
 We first had these bhaji burgers earlier this year in a restaurant in London, and I just fell in love!
-They were made with paneer cheese and loaded with veggies and colours.
+They were made with paneer cheese and loaded with veggies and colors.

 So we veganised the recipe and although it took us a few tries to get it right, I’m finally ready to share my recipe to the best vegan burger that I ever had!

 This burger is inspired by the onion bhaji, but it’s made with more than just onions and there is no deep-frying involved.
 In fact, if you eat this burger, it means that you’re having 8 different fresh veggies and herbs at once!

 How to Make Bhaji Burgers

 These burgers are so quick and easy!
 They take just 30 minutes to make from start to finish, and the result is always very impressive.
 It’s really difficult to go wrong with these burgers, so you don’t have to be a really confident cook to make these.

 Prepare the mixture.
 Slice the red onion, grate the sweet potato, carrot, ginger, and garlic.
 Chop the coriander (the stalks and all), and add the seasonings.